 Delegate Guide

-Welcome to YMUN LI!
+Welcome to YMUN LII!
 This page contains all of the information you’ll need for your time at Yale.

 Delegate Guide

-Welcome to YMUN LI!
+Welcome to YMUN LII!
 This page contains all of the information you’ll need for your time at Yale.

 This guide is intended to help you make the most of your time at YMUN.
 Please be sure to read it thoroughly and that you understand all of the information provided.